 The insurance market is dominated by usage of health insurance products, followed by motor vehicle insurance, which is a legal requirement.
-Interestingly, the percentage of responders who use TIKA underlines insurance services' unique position of serving multiple people under the umbrella of one insurance policy holder.
-This shows the growth of insurance products and services that are quick and easy to use and, thus, more attractive to those less likely to be self-insured.
-Though other needs and hardships have been identified in the market, insurance products seem to have only registered within unexpected expenses (see Section 3C) or due to regulatory constraints (e.g. motor vehicle insurance).
+Interestingly, the percentage of responders who use TIKA underlines insurance services' unique position of serving multiple people under the umbrella of one insurance policy holder and hence the provision of services more quickly and easily to those less likely to be self-insured.

+Though other needs and hardships have been identified in the market, insurance products seem to have only registered within unexpected expenses (see section C) or due to regulatory constraints (e.g. motor vehicle insurance).

 The take-up of social security protection is also skewed towards enforced product adoption.
 Of the 1.1 million Tanzanians with pensions, 84% do so because it is a requirement by law.
 They are mainly male, living in urban areas, from non-poor households and most likely found in Dar es Salaam.

-FACT 7 6 out of 10financial service users use their wallets actively Frequent usage of formal financial services is still limited, with only 6 in 10 Tanzanians accessing their financial services within the past 30 days.
+Frequent usage of formal financial services is still limited, with only 6 in 10 Tanzanians accessing their financial services within the past 30 days.
 Mobile money services stand out as being not only the formal financial service with the widest reach, but also the service more frequently used than other options.

 Nevertheless, usage is the key driver to deepen uptake and adoption of formal financial services.
-Banks 58%

-Chart 36: Recency of financial service usage
+Chart 34: Recency of financial service usage